emilyanthony4244/Sheikah_Slate/README.md

 TODO

+### Add features

+There are 5 GPIO pins broken out in case you ever want to add something.
+Be aware that GPIO34, 36, and 39 are input only.

 ### NeoPixels

 Finally, the slate has 11 button NeoPixels, a 16 pixel Ring, a Flora, and a 20 LED strip all from Adafruit.
-They’re all strung together and addressed on A0/IO26.
+They’re all strung together and addressed on GPIO26.
 The order of the NeoPixels is as follows:

 <table border="0" cellpadding="0" cellspacing="0" id="sheet0" class="sheet0 gridlines">
         <colgroup><col class="col0">